hcanning/wp2go/README.md

 9. Add a self contained newsletter plugin for marketing purposes to capture user interest.
 10. Consider hosting on WPEngine to avail of CDN, caching and optimized environment.
 Alternatively try pantheon.io.

+Note: 'plugin.min.js' added to wp-content to enable table toolbar in WYSIWYG.

 Featured files: